This episode was funded by The Wellcome Trust.

 Ideally, students would be able to describe and explain ideas from memory - that is, retrieval practice using elaborative interrogation!

 We hope you enjoyed this podcast!
-Check back in 2 weeks, when we’ll be releasing a “bite-size research” episode describe an interesting paper on elaborative interrogation.
+Check back in 2 weeks, when we’ll be releasing a “bite-size research” episode describing an interesting paper on elaborative interrogation.

 Subscribe to our Podcast!